-Open cut mining at WCPL is carried out primarily with dozers, loaders, hydraulic excavators and trucks.
+Open cut mining at WCPL is carried out primarily with dozers, loaders, hydraulic excavators, and trucks.
 The equipment is sized to provide maximum flexibility and minimise coal losses.
-The indicative mining and rehabilitation schedule and sequence of open cut mining operations will be undertaken in Pits 1, 2, 3, 5, 6, 7 and 8 during the next three years.
+The indicative mining and rehabilitation schedule and sequence of open cut mining operations will be undertaken in Pits 1, 2, 3, 5, 6, 7, and 8 during the next three years.
 To minimise the area of disturbance at any one time, rehabilitation occurs progressively at the Mine as ancillary disturbance areas and final mine landforms become available for revegetation.
 The mine waste rock emplacements behind the advancing open cut are constructed to approximate the pre-mining topography or the final landform approved by Development Consent (SSD-6764).
-Mine waste rock emplacements are shaped by dozers prior to the commencement of rehabilitation activities i.e. re-profiling, reapplication of topsoil/subsoil, soil amelioration and revegetation activities (Section 6.2.3 of the RMP).
+Mine waste rock emplacements are shaped by dozers prior to the commencement of rehabilitation activities, i.e., re-profiling, reapplication of topsoil/subsoil (best practice of direct topsoil placement where practicable), soil amelioration, timber deposition and spreading, and revegetation activities (Section 6.2.3 of the RMP).